-NOTE: We will use: Druk Airways – Flight from Nepal to Bhutan.
+NOTE: We will use: Druk Airways for the flight from Nepal to Bhutan.
 The Druk Airways flight to Bhutan is one of the most spectacular in the world.
-You will experience breath-taking views of Mt.
-Everest, Kanchenjunga, Jomolhari and other Himalayan peaks.
+You will experience breathtaking views of Mt.
+Everest, Kanchenjunga, Jomolhari, and other Himalayan peaks.
 Whether flying along the Himalayan range from Kathmandu or over the foothills from the southeast, each flight is a mesmerizing aeronautical feat and offers an exciting descent into the Kingdom.

 08.00am: Check in airport.

 08.45am: Catch your flight to Bhutan.

 10.20am: Arrive in Bhutan Airport.

 11.00am: Pick up and transfer to hotel in Thimphu (1.5 hours drive)

 12.30pm: Check into your hotel and after lunch and refreshment, we will visit the following: